bmguillo/NLC_JobRecommendations_HR/README.md

-# Watson Natural Language Classifier
+# Watson Natural Language Classifier, Watson Studio & Data Refinery

 ## Definition of Text Classification
 - It is an area of AI which is natural language processing (NLP) that focuses on labeling and organizing text